 A continuation of beginning typewriting.
 Drills to improve accuracy and speed.
 Advanced letter writing and other business forms.

 A speed of thirty words a minute is required for credit in this course.
-Students whose high school transcripts show credit for two years of typewriting must have special permission in order to receive credit for this course.
+Students who have had one year of high school typewriting may begin their college typewriting with this course.